-I Don’t Have a Posting Strategy, What Should I Do?
+I Don’t Have a Blog Posting Strategy, What Should I Do?

-The first thing to be done when coming up with a posting strategy is to decide what you can realistically and consistently do as far as budget constraints and bandwidth is concerned.
+The first thing to be done when coming up with a blog writing and posting strategy is to decide what you can realistically and consistently do as far as budget constraints and bandwidth is concerned.
 Is it once a month, weekly or daily?

 If you are a small business blogging primarily for increased organic ranking results, I would suggest the following strategy:

-- 1-2 weekly, 1,000 word blog posts that keeps your readers fed while also alerting Google that you are consistently serving up fresh content.
+- 1-2 weekly, 1,000-word blog posts that keep your readers fed while also alerting Google that you are consistently serving up fresh content.

-Try to shoot for producing 6,000-15,000 words a month and start with those pillar posts and target keywords.
+Try to shoot for producing 6,000-15,000 words a month in blog post content and start with those pillar posts and target keywords.
 Build a strategy of complementary content that can support/enhance those larger blogs.
 Build content consistently and give it time.
 These results don’t happen overnight.